-In closing, I would like to express my profound gratitude to all our employees and management team for the professionalism and dedication shown in the past year towards achieving our goals along with the immense value they bring to the Group.
-Without this devotion, the accomplishments set out in this Report would not have been realised.
-Looking forward, PINE shall remain steadfast in fulfilling its ESG and sustainability responsibilities and continue to strive to build a better world for all.
+In closing, I would like to express my profound gratitude to all our employees and management team for the professionalism and dedication they have shown in the past year towards achieving our ESG goals and targets as well as the immense value they bring to the Group.
+The accomplishments set out in this Report would not have been realised without their devotion and commitment.
+Moving forward, PINE shall remain steadfast in fulfilling its ESG and sustainability responsibilities and continue to work with its partners in the information technology industry to strive to build a better and more sustainable future for all.

-Zhang Sanhuo CHAIRMAN
+Zhang Sanhuo